stadium-software/filter-grid/README.md

 ## Event Handlers

 ### Page.Load
+Generating the filtergrid, populating a DataGrid or Repeater with data and storing the full dataset in a label for use later.

 1. Execute your connector to fetch the data
 2. Drag a *SetValue* action to the event handler
    1. Target: The *Label.Text* property